Last Updated on: January 28, 2023

-Quick hint: In Dreamhost (and maybe other hosts) you cannot forward all email to an external address for security reasons.
-Get around this by forwarding all the email to a single address on the same domain, then forward that single address to your GMail address (e.g. *@domain.com to firstname.lastname@example.org, then email@example.com to firstname.lastname@example.org).
+Quick hint: In Dreamhost (and maybe other hosts), you cannot forward all emails to an external address for security reasons.
+Get around this by forwarding all the emails to a single address on the same domain, then forward that single address to your GMail address (e.g. *@domain.com to firstname.lastname@example.org, then email@example.com to firstname.lastname@example.org).

-Do this for every domain and then you should be receiving all your email to one place.
-If you have single addresses to forward (e.g. email@example.com) or you have multiple people answering email on that website, modify above.
+Do this for every domain, and then you should be receiving all your emails in one place.
+If you have single addresses to forward (e.g. email@example.com) or you have multiple people answering emails on that website, modify the above.

-Now that you are getting all email into your Google Mail account, you need to setup each address you want to be able to “Send Mail As”.
+Now that you are getting all emails into your Google Mail account, you need to set up each address you want to be able to “Send Mail As”.
 Simply go to settings and click the option “Send mail from another address”.
-You will receive a confirmation email for each one and then you are good to go.
+You will receive a confirmation email for each one, and then you will be ready.

-When you compose or reply to an email, you will be able to select which address to send from.
-The default address can be set from within options and you can choose to “Reply from the same address to which the message was sent”.
+When you compose or reply to an email, you can select which address to send it from.
+The default address can be set from within options, and you can choose to “Reply from the same address to which the message was sent”.

 A useful Labs tool is Canned Responses (by Chad P).
 This allows you to record default messages and quickly choose from them when composing an email or replying.
 I use this for having different signatures for different addresses and also for stock messages for specific websites I run.
-A big time saver.
+This is a big time saver.

 The filters tool on Google Mail is as comprehensive as any I have used.
-You can perform many actions on email and here are some suggestions:
+You can perform many actions on your emails, and here are some suggestions:

-- Delete email coming to a certain address.
+- Delete emails coming to a certain address.
 Useful if a specific address gets overloaded with spam.

-- Apply labels depending on website.
-You can have a label for each website, allowing you to view only that websites email.
-This can be setup using the “to” address.
+- Apply labels depending on the website.
+You can have a label for each website, allowing you to view only that website’s email.
+This can be set up using the “to” address.

 - Flag as important.
 If emails coming to a certain address need dealing with first, give it a star or important flag.

 What are your experiences with this?
-Have you solved it a different way or can you improve on this?
+Have you solved it differently, or can you improve on this?
 Add your comments below.